Generic Name: travoprost (TRAV-oh-prost)

 - if you have allergies to medicines, foods, or other substances

-- if you have swelling, infection, or injury of the eye, or you have a history of inflammation in the eye (eg, iritis, uveitis)
+- if you have inflammation in the eye (eg, iritis, uveitis) or swelling, infection, or injury of the eye

 - if you do not have a lens in your eye or have had the lens in your eye replaced